Parícutin: Formation

 He tried to find his family and oxen but they had disappeared; so he rode his horse to town where he found his family and friends, happy to see him alive.
 The volcano grew fast and furiously after this.
 Celedonio Gutierrez, who witnessed the eruption on the first night, reported:

-On that first day, the volcano had begun strombolian pyroclastic activity; and within 24 hours there was a scorian cone fifty meters high, created by the ejection of lapilli fragments up to the size of a walnut and larger, semi-molten volcanic bombs.
+On that first day, the volcano had begun strombolian pyroclastic activity; and within 24 hours there was a scoria cone fifty meters high, created by the ejection of lapilli fragments up to the size of a walnut and larger, semi-molten volcanic bombs.
 By the end of the week, reports held that the cone was between 100 and 150 meters high.
 Soon after the start, the valley was covered in smoke and ash.